linkedpipes/applications/README.md

 ### Using docker

+#### Building image locally

+In case you wanna build the image locally, follow the next steps:

+- Navigate to the backend folder

+`$ cd src/backend`

+- Build the jar file.
+It will be located under the `src/backend/build/lib` folder.

+`$ gradle build`

+- Build the image by executing in the project's root folder the next command, replacing `<some_tag>` by the name you want the image to have

+`$ docker build -t <some_tag> --build-arg JAR_FILE=src/backend/build/libs/backend-0.0.1.jar .`

+#### Running the image

 The Docker image for this project is hosted in [Docker Hub](https://hub.docker.com/r/linkedpipes/application/) so to run the application you just need to execute (given that you have Docker installed):

 `$ docker run -v <path to config.properties>:/app/config.properties --name <container name> -p 5000:8080 linkedpipes/application`